private adhd assessments in london

 Autism can present differently in adolescence.
 Our pathway is purpose-built for 6–17 year olds and combines clinical rigour with a calm, family-centred approach.

-We use ADOS with your child to observe real-time communication and interaction, and ADI-R with parents/carers to capture detailed developmental history.
+We use ADOS with your child to observe real-time communication and interaction, and a parent interview based on DSM-5 criteria to capture detailed developmental history.
 We also gather perspectives from home and school using the SRS-2, which quantifies social awareness, social communication and restricted interests across settings.
 Together, these tools provide a robust, multi-informant view of your child’s profile.

-Your clinician is an experienced Chartered Psychologist with expertise in the assessment, treatment and management of complex psychological needs in children.
+Your clinicians include a Consultant Child and Adolescent Psychiatrist and an experienced Chartered Psychologist with expertise in the assessment, treatment and management of complex psychological needs in children.
 Following the assessment you’ll receive a clear, practical diagnostic report that can be shared with your GP and school, including tailored recommendations for education, reasonable adjustments and onward referrals.
 Appointments are typically available within weeks, helping families access support sooner.

 Want to know more about Autism assessments?